aidanmahl/372GroupProject/README.md

 - **Start Incoming Order:** Mark an "INCOMING" order as "IN PROGRESS".
 - **Complete In-Progress Order:** Mark an "IN PROGRESS" order as "COMPLETED".
 - **Import Order JSON:** Add new orders by selecting a JSON file.
 It will open the code/src/main/java/Resources directory in a file explorer by default, but you may browse and choose a file from elsewhere.
-- **Export All Orders to JSON:** Save all orders to a JSON file (valid array format) to the Exports directory, creating such directory if it does not exist.
+- **Export All Orders to JSON:** Save all orders to a JSON file to the Exports directory, creating such directory if it does not exist.
 - **Exit:** Close the application.

 ## How to Run